Aqua Net

 Aqua Net is an American brand of aerosol hair spray created by Rayette of St. Paul, Minnesota.
 The company brought the product to retail stores in 1961.
-By 1964, hairspray had become the top-selling beauty product in America. and for its marketing strategy, which aimed to make hair spray "as ubiquitous as soap".
-The brand is known for its distinctive large purple spray cans, and the spray itself is known for its strong hold and distinctive smell.
+By 1964, hairspray had become the top-selling beauty product in America.
+The brand is known for its distinctive large purple spray cans, and the spray itself is known for its strong hold and distinctive odor.